wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-playready-license-template-overview.md

 The XML conforms to the PlayReady license template XML schema defined in the PlayReady license template XML schema section.

 Media Services also defines a set of .NET classes that could be used to serialized and deserialized to and from the XML.
-For description of main classes, see [Media Services .NET classes](/documentation/articles/media-services-playready-license-template-overview#classes). that are used to configure license templates.
+For description of main classes, see [Media Services .NET <!-- deleted by customization classes]((media-services-playready-license-template-overview.md#classes) --><!-- keep by customization: begin --> classes](/documentation/articles/media-services-playready-license-template-overview#classes) <!-- keep by customization: end -->. that are used to configure license templates.

-For an end-to-end example that uses .NET classes to configure the PlayReady license template, see [Using PlayReady Dynamic Encryption and License Delivery Service](https://msdn.microsoft.com/zh-cn/library/azure/dn783467.aspx).
+For an end-to-end example that uses .NET classes to configure the PlayReady license template, see [Using PlayReady Dynamic Encryption and License Delivery Service](/documentation/articles/media-services-protect-with-drm).

 ##<a id="classes"></a>Media Services .NET classes that are used to configure license templates